ucc23/ucc/_clusters/cwnu361.md

 UTI_C_lit: 0.5
 UTI_C_dup: 1.0
 UTI_summary: |
-    CWNU 361 is a somewhat close, poorly populated, very dense object of low C3 quality.
+    <b>CWNU 361</b> is a poorly populated, very dense object of low C3 quality.
+It is located at a close distance from the Sun, below the mid-plane.
 It was recently reported but it is moderately studied in the literature.
 class3: |
     <span style="color: red; font-weight: bold;">C</span><span style="color: #FFC300; font-weight: bold;">B</span>
 r_50_val: 8.5